xjpvictor/wp-comment-image/README.md

 * Define CSS class of images for easy styling

+* Show thumbnails of images to be uploaded and allow removing images from uploading list (Needs browser support)

+* Support HTML5 Drag and Drop (Needs browser support)

 ## License ##

 This work uses MIT license.
 Feel free to use, modify or distribute.
 I'll NOT be responsible for any loss caused by this work.